George Washington on Glass

 George Washington, Reverse painting on glass in Philadelphia

 Days ago I had seen a similar portrait of George Washington in the New Britain Museum of American Art.
-This one was in Pennsylvania Grand Lodge of Masons in Philadelphia.
-The one in Connecticut was attributed to Foeiqua, the one in Philadelphia states “unknown Chinese artist.”
+This one was in the Pennsylvania Grand Lodge of Masons in Philadelphia.
+The one in Connecticut is attributed to Foeiqua and the one in Philadelphia states “unknown Chinese artist.”

 George Washington by Foeiqua at the New Britain Museum of American Art